MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/work-outlook-addin.md

 In the add-in, you can create a sales quote and send it back to this customer without leaving Outlook.
 All of the information that you need to send the sales quote is available in your business inbox in Outlook.
 Once you have the data entered, you post the quote and send it by email. [!INCLUDE[prod_short](includes/prod_short.md)] generates a .PDF file with the sales quote and attaches it to the email message that you draft in the add-in.

-Similarly, if you get an email from a supplier, you can use the add-in to work with suppliers and purchase invoices.
+Similarly, if you get an email from a vendor, you can use the add-in to work with vendors and purchase invoices.

 Sometimes you want to see more fields than you can see in the add-in, such as when you want to fill in lines in an invoice.
 To give you a bit more space to work with, you can pop out the add-in to a separate page.
 It's still part of Outlook, but you have more space.
 As you enter data for the document in the pop-out view, the changes are automatically saved.
 The following sections lead you through some basic tasks to give you a general understanding how to use it.